onpointai/onpointai-backup/_posts/2020-05-15-videoclass.md

 ---
 toc: true
 layout: post
-description: Predict the constructor of the F1 car (image) 2017-2020 season
+description: Predict the sports activity in a short video clip
 categories: [markdown]
 title: Sports Video Classification - Placeholder
 ---
 # Sports Video Classification

+> This has tremendous potential for application in other areas

 ### Using Tensorflow and Keras